driusan/dewm/src/MovingWindows.md

 2. We don't always want perfectly sized columns (or tiles.)
 Sometimes you want some leeway to make something bigger (or smaller)

+Let's start with the first problem.

 ## Window Moving, Part 1
-Let's start with the first.

 I'm a longtime vi user (though now I use my own text editor, [de](https://github.com/driusan/de)), so I like using hjkl for moving things around.
 Ideally, we could use ctrl-hjkl